Alogyn/data-analysis-with-python-projects/Mean-Variance-Standard-Deviation-Calculator/README.md

 ---

 ## 📝 License
-This project is licensed under the MIT License. 📝x
+This project is licensed under the MIT License. 📝